stanichor/stanichor.github.io/_posts/2025-10-14-nerd-scale.md

 categories:
 ---

 What is a nerd?
 Definitions vary, but one practical way to answer that question is empirical: identify the traits that predict someone's self-label of "nerd".
 The [Nerdy Personality Attributes Scale](https://openpsychometrics.org/tests/NPAS/) (NPAS) does exactly that.
-The creators began with 445 candidate items, had participants rate themselves on the items, report how nerdy they were, then kept the 26 items most strongly correlated with self-reported nerdiness[^1].
+The creators began with 445 candidate items, had participants rate themselves on the items, report how nerdy they were, and then kept the 26 items most strongly correlated with self-reported nerdiness[^1].
 Below I describe the data, the factor structure, reliability and validity, gender bias in items, a reduced 12-item set, and what the findings imply about the prototypical “nerd.”

 ## Data

 The analysis uses the [public NPAS dataset](https://openpsychometrics.org/_rawdata/) from Open Psychometrics (N = 14,167).
-Respondents rated 26 items on a five-point scale from Disagree (1) to Agree (5).
+Respondents rated 26 items on a five-point scale from Strongly Disagree (1) to Strongly Agree (5).
 The sample is self-selected (visitors to an online psychometrics site); the sample is probably nerdier than average.

 <div style="text-align: center;">
     <figure>